-The University of Maryland Medical Center (UMMC) offers the largest liver transplant program in Maryland.
+The University of Maryland Medical Center (UMMC) offers an experience and skilled liver transplant program in Maryland.
 Our outcomes are very good, with most patients returning to a normal lifestyle after transplant.

-Our experience in complex treatments, such as transplant for bile duct cancer, is unmatched almost anywhere in the United States.
+We provide complex treatments to meet patient's individual needs.
 We evaluate patients for transplant at our hospital in Baltimore, at our regional clinics and via e-visits for out-of-area patients.